vkoves/electrify-chicago/README.md

 ### **2. Start Docker**

 > [!IMPORTANT]
-> Please make sure the `Docker Desktop` application is **running on your computer** before you run the bash commands below.
+> Please make sure the `Docker Desktop` application is **running on your computer** before you run the commands below.

 This command starts server locally.
 To start it, `cd` into the project directory in your terminal then run the following command: